awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/_index.md

 **Simple scaling**—Increase and decrease the current capacity of the group based on a single scaling adjustment, with a cooldown period between each scaling activity.

+{{% notice note %}}
+Scaling policies allow you to define when, and by how much capacity should be scaled. **Dynamic scaling** policies are **reactive**.
+They allow you to track a specific CloudWatch metric and to take an action when the CloudWatch alarm is triggered. **Predictive scaling** policies are used in combination with dynamic scaling policies when your application demand changes rapidly but with a **recurring pattern** or when your application instances require a longer time to initialize.
+{{% /notice %}}

 ## Scheduled scaling